Bylliones

-Through contact with their Greek neighbours, the Bylliones became Hellenized and bilingual during the height of Molossian rule in the region in the 3rd century BCE.
-Their koinon minted coins as attested by inscriptions reporting their ethnicon in Greek letters.
+Through contact with their Greek neighbours, in Hellenistic times the Bylliones acquired a certain degree of Hellenization and bilingualism, especially in the urban centres of their koinon.
+In Hellenistic times their koinon minted coins as attested by inscriptions reporting their ethnicon in Greek letters.
 The koinon of the Bylliones survived until Roman Imperial times.
 In the Roman era, the Bylliones reappear in the late 1st century CE when they are mentioned by Pliny the Elder in the Natural History (c.
 79 CE) as one of the "barbarian" tribes which lived in the area of Nymphaeum.
 The koinon of the Bylliones and the koinon of the Amantes were the most notable Illyrian koina.

 Name

 Their name is recorded as Boulinoi by Pseudo-Scymnus (404), Boulimeis by Dionysius Periegetes (386), Ballini by Livy (44.
 30), Bylliones by Strabo (7.
 7. 8), Buliones by Pliny (3.
 21/139).
 Bronze coins dating back to the period 230 BC – 148 BC have been found in the site of Byllis, bearing the legend ΒΥΛΛΙΟΝΩΝ.